brigadecore/kashti/README.md

 ## Deployment

-The UI can be deployed via a 'gulp deploy'.
+The UI prototype is deployed via a `gulp deploy`.